cqsupport/aem-security/dispatcher-psc-permissioncheck/README.md

 # Security Filter

-Example code that shows how to implement a Felix whiteboard javax.servlet.Filter that forces secure cookies and adds some response headers.
+Example code that shows how to implement a [Dispatcher Permission Sensitive Caching servlet](https://helpx.adobe.com/experience-manager/kb/PSCachingDelivery.html).

 ## Modules

 The main parts of the template are:

-* core: contains the filter code.
+* core: contains the servlet code.

 ## How to build